altancode/apex/README.md

 completed restoring lens memory before the lens has reached the final spot.

 When using apex-delay, a "data" field must exist.
 This indicates the number of milliseconds to delay.
 The optional parameter "requirePowerOn" is supported.
-The example below specifies a 10 second delay.

 ```
+  # delay 10 seconds
   - op: apex-delay
     data: '10000'
 ```